CESNET/Nemea/developers/CodingStyle.md

 should omit a null-pointer check.
 We find that this usually makes code easier to read.

-Functions in .c files should not normally be marked "inline", because it does not usually help code generation and it does suppress compilers warnings about unused functions.
+Functions in .c files should not normally be marked `"inline"`, because it does not usually help code generation and it does suppress compilers warnings about unused functions.
 (Functions defined in .h usually should be marked inline.)